zac7777/Entropy/Entropy/Core Concepts/Combat.md

 ## Awareness

-Many types of fighters try to avoid the gaze of their opponents during combat, "Awareness" describes this phenomena in Entropy combat, if a creature has awareness of another they know where they are, otherwise they cannot target them.
+Many types of fighters try to avoid the gaze of their opponents during combat, "Awareness" describes this phenomena in Entropy combat, if a creature has awareness of another they know where they are, otherwise they cannot target them and must target a location in hopes that it will hit the creature anyway.
 Awareness is gained when a creature can see another or hears them speak, then awareness is lost when they can no longer see them or by certain moves.

 #gameRules